-In order to address requests from authorities for customer data or access to our networks professionally and systematically we have applied Group-wide requirements to all the Business Areas.
+In order to address requests from authorities for customer data or other access to our networks professionally and systematically we have applied requirements to all the Business Areas.
 These mandatory requirements are part of our governance framework.

-The purpose of our governing documents on handling authority requests is to ensure proper handling of such requests in order to limit the risk that our operator's networks / services are leading to negative impact on human rights, restrictions to privacy or freedom of expression.
-It covers lawful intercept and access to historical data, blocking, network shutdown, distribution of authority information and other authority requests with a possible human rights impact.
-The governing documents includes requirements relating to:
+Telenor aim to handle such requests in a way to limit the risk that our operator's networks / services are leading to negative impact on human rights, restrictions to privacy or freedom of expression.
+This includes lawful intercept and access to historical data, blocking, network shutdown, distribution of authority information and other authority requests with a possible human rights impact.
+Telenor focuses on the following areas for our processing of authority requests:

-- Handling including checking legal basis and risk of serious human rights impact, challenge and escalation criteria - Escalation including process for notification in cases posing significant risk - Information including regular updates to company Board of Directors

-- Transparency including a general requirement of transparency to the extent possible - Record keeping including legal basis and process steps taken - Access to remedy including a requirement to establish a process to receive complaints from users - Risk assessment & mitigation including regular reviews of legal frameworks, update of processes, and long-term strategies to minimise negative impact - Improvement over time including guidelines issued under the principle of comply or explain
+- Handling including checking legal basis and risk of serious human rights impact, challenge and escalation criteria - Escalation including process for notification in cases posing significant risk - Information including regular updates to company Board of Directors - Transparency including a general requirement of transparency to the extent possible - Record keeping including legal basis and process steps taken - Access to remedy including a requirement to establish a process to receive complaints from users - Risk assessment & mitigation including regular reviews of legal frameworks, update of processes, and long-term strategies to minimise negative impact - Improvement over time including guidelines issued under the principle of comply or explain

-To the extent legally possible and information available (where authorities do not have direct access to the networks), companies also report on an aggregated level the number of requests received annually in the Group ESG reporting system, which forms the basis for our public reporting
+To the extent legally possible and when information is available (to the extent authorities do not make use of direct access to the networks), companies also report on an aggregated level the number of requests received annually in the Group ESG reporting system, which forms the basis for our public reporting.